Trigonometric Functions

 Description

 All common trigonometric functions are supported.
-The function names ending with deg use angle measures in degrees and not in radians.
+All function names ending with deg use angles measured in degrees and not in radians.
+In case the input value is not valid for a particular function, e.g. atan(2), or results into infinite values, then void values will be returned accordingly.

 Radian based Degree based Function description